 We have also met with over 2800 children’s social care professionals including social workers, early help practitioners, residential care staff, teachers, health professionals, police officers and those who do voluntary work with children and families.
 In March 2022, we published a summary of this engagement work.

 Our engagement plan included inviting Local Authorities and other organisations that support and employ those working with children and families to complete an expression of interest form which closed in July 2021.
 We also had a form for individuals which closed in September 2021.

 We had a great response to both of these expressions of interest which resulted in a huge number of events which allowed us to hear directly from professionals and organisations

 We also partnered with the What Works Centre for Children’s Social Care who ran five polls for social workers to feed in their thoughts to the Review.
 The What Works Centre reports detailing findings of the polls are available here.

 As well as local authority teams, we met staff from other local services including police, health services, schools, community and third sector services, children in care, care leavers and parents.
-A summary of what we learned from the visits will be published later in the review.
+A summary of what we learned from the visits can be found here.

 In addition to events and workshops organised by the review or in partnership with other organisations we commissioned a number of organisations to undertake more involved engagement work on behalf of the review.